 Applying for postgraduate courses is a different process to undergraduate.
 Individuals have to apply directly to each university they are interested in instead of applying through the UCAS website.
-This mostly holds advantages of not having to pay a fee for applying, but it does mean that you have to spend more time on each application.
+This mostly holds advantages of not having to pay a fee for applying, but it does mean that you have to spend more time on each application and your postgraduate personal statement.
 If at any point a word or phrase jumps out at you in this article that you’re unfamiliar with, check out our university terms glossary and learn the definition right there!

 Even though it will take up more time to apply individually for each course, it does offer several advantages.
 Firstly, you will be able to adjust your personal statement and application to cater for that institution.
 It will increase your chances of receiving an offer over having to write one sole statement and application for several universities.
 It also will ensure that you only apply to universities and degree courses that you have given serious thought, as you wouldn’t want to waste hours to apply for something you was not completely sure about.

 The undergraduate personal statement will feature heavily on their studies up to further education level – mostly secondary school and sixth form or college.
 Students may also discuss their passions and why they find the subject interesting.
 Individuals at this level are limited as they haven’t truly expanded their knowledge within a subject or studied key themes.

 Most postgraduate applications will be directly looked over by course leaders or lecturers from that course.
 The difference in the number of student admissions between undergraduate and postgraduate is tenfold.
 Postgraduate courses will have smaller classes, with some only featuring a handful of students and this is normal.
 But that can also translate to harder competition.
 There is a smaller number of available spaces, and even though fewer people apply, you still need to ensure your application stands out to receive an offer.